argoproj/argo-cd/docs/developer-guide/releasing.md

 workflow, it will be the commit message of the latest commit to `master` branch, this is a limitation of GH actions.

-The workflow performs necessary checks so that the release can be sucessfully build before the build actually starts.
+The workflow performs necessary checks so that the release can be successfully build before the build actually starts.
 It will error when one of the prerequisites is not met, or if the release cannot be build (i.e. already exists, release notes invalid, etc etc).
 You can see a summary of what has